Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 6670 (OEM) 1GB should perform a small bit faster than the Radeon HD 4830 1GB overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 6670 (OEM) 1GB should perform a little bit faster than the Radeon HD 4830 1GB overall. (explain)

-Texel RateThe Radeon HD 6670 (OEM) 1GB will be just a bit (more or less 4%) better at AF than the Radeon HD 4830 1GB. (explain)
+Texel RateThe Radeon HD 6670 (OEM) 1GB is a little bit (approximately 4%) faster with regards to texture filtering than the Radeon HD 4830 1GB. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon HD 4830 1GB is superior to the Radeon HD 6670 (OEM) 1GB, and very much so. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon HD 4830 1GB is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison